 Hello, my lovelies!
 I have a few fun things to share today 🙂 First of all, I recently participated in an interview with the wonderful Correen at Food Lovers Website.
 She asked me all kinds of fun questions which I happily answered.
 You can go stalk me read the whole interview here!
-I’ve also added a button linking to the interview on my sidebar, so you can access it anytime you’re feeling super stalkerish.
-Or lonely.
-I love you.
-It’s okay.

 Now, onto the recipe du jour!
 Bread pudding.
 You know I love it.
 I write about it monthly.
 I have big dreams for it.
 The evolution of bread pudding is a little seed planted in my head, and I’m watching it grow.
 And boy, can it grow!!
 So many possibilities!
 You should see my bread pudding to do list!
 It will blow your mind 🙂 This month, I decided to take strawberry cheesecake and turn it into bread pudding.
 I took all the flavors of a cheesecake, the tangy, cream cheesy filling, the graham cracker crust, and the syrupy fruit topping, and waved my magic wand.
 Poof!
 Strawberry cheesecake bread pudding!

 Obviously, it could never be a spitting image of its inspiration, but especially at room temperature or cool, the bread pudding really mimics that tang and classic flavor of a good cheesecake.
 Making the graham cracker crust on top instead of on the bottom allows for a great crunchy texture.
 And of course there are no gelatinous berries from a can here.
 Just simple macerated strawberries to top or serve with your bread pudding.
 If you’re topping with the berries, make sure you do so at the last minute or else your crust will get soggy.